After living in the city for 30 years, EC moved to the countryside. He writes about life in the mountains, dogs, plants

 Marine upholstery has to be resistant to dampness, sunlight, and other factors related to the sea.
-Common materials are vinyl or any other material that has protection to UV and hot/cold weather.
+Common materials are vinyl or any other material that has protection from UV and hot/cold weather.

 Common hardwoods used are: oak, alder, and other tightly grained woods.

 3 Techniques Used on Upholstery Frame

-- Joints: One piece of frame wood intersects to another part of the frame at a particular angle.
+- Joints: One piece of frame wood intersects with another part of the frame at a particular angle.